 Consequences for Prohibited Transactions

 The IRS has severe consequences for the owner of the plan and persons who participate in IRA prohibited transactions.
-The IRA owner is subject to potential income taxes, a 10 percent early withdrawal penalty, as well as potential fines and penalties for not reporting the distribution.
+The IRA owner is subject to potential income taxes, a 10 percent early withdrawal penalty, as well as potential fines and penalties for not reporting the transaction.
 The IRS is permitted to seize the entire value of your IRA to satisfy any taxes and penalties.
 Your IRA can also be disqualified, losing its tax-sheltered status.
 Be aware that these penalties are attributed to the year in which a prohibited transaction first takes place—so if your IRA goes for several years without “getting caught” those years are included in any taxation, penalty, or disqualification of your account.

 The SECURE Act 2.0 clarified penalties for IRA prohibited transactions for multiple retirement plan owners.
 Section 322 of the Act states that only the IRA involved in the prohibited transaction will be disqualified and taxed.
 Other retirement plans will not be impacted.
 This law applies to tax years in which prohibited transactions occur after the date of the enactment of the Act.